Constitution of the BMW Motorrad Club Central

 2.1.
 The Club shall be directed and its business conducted by the Committee.

 2.2.
-The Committee shall consist of a Chairperson, Vice-Chairperson, Secretary and Treasurer, who are the office-bearers of the Club, and not less than two and not more than eight ordinary members holding portfolios which shall be determined by the Committee.
+The Committee shall consist of a President, Vice-President, Secretary and Treasurer, who are the office-bearers of the Club, and not less than two and not more than eight ordinary members holding portfolios which shall be determined by the Committee.

 2.3.
 The Committee shall meet at least ten times each year at a venue determined by the Committee.
 Two-thirds of the Committee present in person shall represent a quorum.
 Any member of the Committee who does not attend two consecutive meetings without valid reason shall be deemed to have resigned from the Committee.